Educational Research and Evaluation (Ph.D.)

 To learn more about the career opportunities that are available to EDRE graduates, visit the following web sites and complete a search using the appropriate keywords (e.g., measurement, psychometric, statistic, program evaluation, qualitative, research).

 - National Council on Measurement in Education

-This degree program is offered at the Blacksburg campus.
+This degree program is offered on the Blacksburg campus.
 The Blacksburg campus offers students the full services of the university, including an extensive library, technology support, and the Graduate Life Center.
 The introductory course sequence can also be taken at the Northern Virginia campus.
 Two 5000-level EDRE courses are offered online.

 - Item Response Theory